vaidasal/AnalyserX/README.md

 # Starting
 to start run: python run.py
 then open 0.0.0.0:5000 in your browser.
+AnalyserX was developed on Chrome and Firefox, therefore it's strongly advised to use one of these browsers.

 Required Modules are listed in requirements.txt file.